|Location||British Virgin Islands|

 A VPN provider generally has to comply with the laws of the jurisdiction where it is based.
 ExpressVPN is based in the British Virgin Islands (BVI).
 This is great for users.
 Despite the name, the BVI are an independent country, not part of Britain.

 Unlike the UK, the BVI is not a member of the Five Eyes surveillance alliance (or any other such organization).
-The British Virgin Islands are known for their strong privacy protection.
+The BVI are known for their strong privacy protection.
 The judicial system in the BVI only responds to local legal actions and cannot force companies to produce records on their customers.
 In short, this is a privacy-friendly home base for a pro-privacy business like ExpressVPN.

 The kind of encryption that gets applied to your traffic depends on which VPN protocol you decide to use.
 But regardless of which you do choose, know that all the encryption algorithms ExpressVPN uses are very secure.